fsouza/video-nginx/README.md

 - [nginx-vod-module](https://github.com/kaltura/nginx-vod-module) for
   on-the-fly video segmenting

-Please notice that in order to build this locally you need Docker CE 17.05.
+Please notice that in order to build this locally you need Docker 17.05.

 The image is available on Docker Hub: https://hub.docker.com/r/fsouza/video-nginx/.